 6. Pedigree Dentastix Large Breed Original 32 Count

-- No added sugar or fillers: Supports regular use
+- No added sugar or fillers for a cleaner treat

 - Simple daily routine